 Reverse Climate Change with Better Agriculture

-GEC Organics takes dead soil that releases greenhouse gases, and brings it back to life, making it a net carbon “sink,” that removes greenhouse gas from the air and turns it into food for healthier, more nutritious plants and food.
+GEC Organics takes dead soil that releases its carbon, and brings it back to life, turning it into a carbon “sink,” that once again removes greenhouse gas from the air and turns it into food for healthier, more nutritious soil and crops.
 GEC combats climate change by reversing a long trend of depleted top soil, and regenerates the foundation of our agricultural system.

 Better Soil, Better Crops